x41v3r/notebook/Basic Knowledge/Principles of Computer Organization.md

 > The era of small and medium-sized integrated circuits

-* Inherit components on the substrate.
+* Integrate components on a substrate

-> The era of large-scale inheritance circuit and VLSI
+> The era of large scale integration and VLSI (Vary Large Scale Integration)

 * The emergence of microprocessors and microcomputers.